mitmedialab/MappingPoliceViolence-Scaper/methodology.md

 * [The Counted](http://www.theguardian.com/us-news/ng-interactive/2015/jun/01/the-counted-police-killings-us-database), by the Guardian, with data [here](http://www.theguardian.com/us-news/ng-interactive/2015/jun/01/about-the-counted).
 * [Police Shootings](https://www.washingtonpost.com/graphics/national/police-shootings/), by the Washington Post, with data [here](https://github.com/washingtonpost/data-police-shootings).

 Analysis of police violence in 2013 and 2014 relies solely on the list of [unarmed black victims](http://mappingpoliceviolence.org/unarmed2014/) provided by MPV.
 Analysis of police violence in 2015 relies on a combined list from all three sources.
 Analysis of police violence in 2016 relies only on WaPo and Guardian data.
+In sum we have included all victims killed between January 2013 and June 2016, inclusive.

 * 2013 spreadsheet: https://docs.google.com/spreadsheets/d/1ArisyAjhUE1eeuA490-rPPI1nfft2cJIyDpaeOBqyj8/edit?usp=sharing
 * 2014 spreadsheet: https://docs.google.com/spreadsheets/d/1699_rxlNIK3KSNzqpoczw0ehiwTp4IKEaEP_dfWo6vM/edit?usp=sharing